-- 3. Requires the school district to appoint a citizen's oversight committee. - 4.
-Requires the school district to conduct an annual independent financial audit and performance audit in accordance with the Government Auditing Standards issued by the Comptroller General of the United States of the bond proceeds until all of the proceeds have been expended. - 5.
+- 4. Requires the school district to conduct an annual independent financial audit and performance audit in accordance with the Government Auditing Standards issued by the Comptroller General of the United States of the bond proceeds until all of the proceeds have been expended. - 5.
 Requires the school district to conduct an annual independent performance audit to ensure that the funds have been expended only on the specific projects listed.